retooth2/xenharmlib/doc/quickstart.rst

 The type of notes in a notation is heavily dependent on the attributes of the tuning it encloses.
-Tunings with many divisions of the octave need more notes than tunings with less divisions.
+Tunings with many divisions of the octave need more notes than tunings with fewer divisions.
 In certain notations 'C#' and 'Db' refer to the same pitch, in others the pitches are distinct.

 UpDownNotation is a natural/accidental notation.
 It first approximates the naturals (C, D, E, F, G, A, B), mapping C to the zero pitch and generating the other naturals by stacking fifths.
-After that it approximates sharp and flat accidentals and fills the gaps with multiples of sharps and flats or up and down arrows.
+After that, it approximates sharp and flat accidentals and fills the gaps with multiples of sharps and flats or up and down arrows.
 The note object created by UpDownNotation consists of a natural (like 'C') and an